 Having a consultation or a discussion like this together is an excellent way for your parents to address any safety concerns they have with you and get more on board with your travel plans.

 This is so much easier now than it was when I first started backpacking.
-When I took my first gap year mobile phones were only just becoming the standard norm, and to ring home involved finding an IDD booth (usually at the back of an internet cafe) or actually just finding an internet cafe at all if you wanted to send an email!
-(Yes, there was no such thing as wifi then kids!)
+When I took my first gap year mobile phones were only just becoming the standard norm, I certainly didn’t have one!
+And to ring home involved finding an IDD booth (usually at the back of an internet cafe) or actually just finding an internet cafe at all if you wanted to send an email!
+(Yes, there was no such thing as wifi back then kids!)